Skip to content

 "version"="1.6.0"

-3. In the Rapise Select Application to Record dialog box, explicitly choose the Chrome HTML library rather than using Auto.
+3. In the Rapise Select Application to Record dialog box, explicitly choose the Chrome HTML library instead of Auto.

-4. Record the test script as you would normally.
-Note that there should be no Chrome browser or any Chrome applications running when IE with Chrome Frame is started and recording is being performed.
+4. Record the test script as you normally would.
+Note that no Chrome browser or Chrome applications should be running when Internet Explorer with Chrome Frame is started and recording is performed.

-You will need to make some changes to the recorded test to ensure that it plays correctly.
-Insert this line in the beginning of the User.js file:
+You will need to make some changes to the recorded test to ensure correct playback.
+Insert this line at the beginning of the User.js file:

 g_browserExecutablePath="iexplore.exe";

-Check to make sure you have Internet Explorer browser executable available at the specified path on your PC and correct it if necessary.
+Ensure the Internet Explorer browser executable is available at the specified path on your PC, and correct it if necessary.

 Edge

-In order to test web applications using the Microsoft Edge browser, you will need to install an extension for Edge that allows Rapise to interact with it:
+To test web applications using the Microsoft Edge web browser, you will need to install an Edge extension that allows Rapise to interact with it:

-2. Click on the ‘Get’ button to install the Add-On into your instance of Edge.
+2. Click the ‘Get’ button to install the extension into your Edge instance.

-3. It is recommended to set the Allow in InPrivate and Allow access to file URLs checkboxes so that web pages opened from the local folder (using the file:// protocol) and in InPrivate Edge windows can be also accessed by Rapise when running automated browser tests.
-To do this right click this link edge://extensions/?id=ohghmiancfhdndeciiojhgalcfhllblh and choose Copy link, then paste the value to a new tab in Edge.
+3. It is recommended to enable the Allow in InPrivate and Allow access to file URLs checkboxes to ensure Rapise can also access web pages opened from local folders (using the file:// protocol) and in InPrivate Edge windows when running automated browser tests.
+To do this, right-click this link edge://extensions/?id=ohghmiancfhdndeciiojhgalcfhllblh, choose Copy link, and then paste the value into a new Edge tab.

 Using Other Browsers with Rapise

-If you would like to test your applications using other web browsers (Safari or Opera) you can use the Selenium WebDriver libraries that are provided with Rapise.
-To setup the Selenium web browser libraries, please refer to this topic.
+To test your applications using other web browsers (such as Safari or Opera), you can use the Selenium WebDriver libraries provided with Rapise.
+For instructions on how to set up the Selenium web browser libraries, please refer to this topic.